Benefits of buying your ticket in advance:

 Below you will find a list of Ruter's sales outlets where you can get a travelcard and buy tickets.

 If you already have a travelcard, you can buy all Ruter's tickets (except a 365-day ticket) and top up your pay-as-you-go credit simply by using our ticket machines.
-If you don't have a travelcard, you can buy a single ticket and a 24-hour ticket (in the form of disposable Impuls tickets).
+If you don't have a travelcard, you can buy a single ticket and a 24-hour ticket on the disposable Impuls card.
 You will find ticket machines at Metro stations, the larger bus and tram interchanges, and in train stations.

 Kiosks and Service Points